A fresh take on risk and valuation

 Written by Barend Janse Van Rensburg, Consultant

-In response to the global financial crisis, the European Commission released its proposal for a new banking package on the 27th of October 2021.
+In response to the global financial crisis, the European Commission released its proposal for a new banking package on the 27th of October 2021, which was then subjected to the trilogue between the Commission, the EU Parliament and the EU Council.
+This trilogue has ended at the end of 2023 and the final text was published in June 2024.
+The regulation will enter into force on January 1st, 2025 (delayed from January 1st, 2023), with transitional arrangements over the first five years.
 Following 2008, the EU has already enacted large-scale modifications to its banking regulation to increase the EU banking sector's resilience and thereby prevent a repetition of the catastrophe.
 Thanks to these measures, the EU financial industry was considerably more stable at the outset of the COVID-19 pandemic.

 Even though EU banks' overall capitalisation has improved, the revised CRD and CRR will address some of the additional issues identified during the financial crisis.
 The fundamental goal is to improve the resilience and capabilities of financial institutions to weather future economic crises.